polychromatic/polychromatic-docs/pages/roadmap.md

         - New triggers feature

     - name: Software Effects
-      desc: A release that introduces the software effect editor, as well as improving the internals to provide better support for keyboard layouts, inputs and device graphics.
+      desc: Introduce a new editor to easily customise effects, as well as improving the internals to provide better support for keyboard layouts, and mapping to a device graphic.
       checked: false
       completed:
         null